Auricap/tools_for_redcap/README.md

 2. Call the function:
 > translate_multilingual()
 3. The function will ask you to enter the path to the files you want to append.
 You can copy/paste it from the explorer.
 All characters "\" will be replaced by "/" automatically by the function.
 4. The function will then ask the list of languages to translate separated by spaces.
-This could be for instance "Greek English German".
+This could be for instance:
+> Greek English German
 5. Then the function will ask for the files containing the translations for each one of these languages.
 One file name will be asked at a time.
 For instance:
 > Language "Greek"Enter file name with extension:

 And one should enter the csv file name with its extension:

 > mygreekdatadic.csv

 6. The function will generate the data dictionnary in the same path as the one set as input.
 It will call it "translations_date.csv"
 7. Upload this file to Redcap
 ## Note